Wantirna

 Wantirna is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Wantirna's population is approximately 14,967 as of August 2025.
-This figure represents a growth of 626 people, which is a 4.4% increase from the 2021 Census population of 14,341.
-The increase was inferred from ABS's estimated resident population of 14,643 in June 2024 and an additional 230 validated new addresses since the Census date.
-This results in a population density ratio of 1,801 persons per square kilometer, which is higher than the average across national locations assessed by AreaSearch.
-Wantirna's growth rate exceeded that of its SA3 area (3.9%) and SA4 region between the 2021 Census and August 2025, positioning it as a growth leader in the region.
-Overseas migration was the primary driver of population growth during this period.
+Wantirna's population was around 15,094 as of November 2025, reflecting an increase of 753 people since the 2021 Census.
+The 2021 Census reported a population of 14,341.
+This growth is inferred from ABS data showing an estimated resident population of 14,641 in June 2024 and 276 validated new addresses since the Census date.
+Wantirna's population density was 1,816 persons per square kilometer as of November 2025, higher than the average across national locations assessed by AreaSearch.
+Wantirna's growth rate of 5.3% since the 2021 census exceeded both the SA4 region (4.0%) and the SA3 area.
+Overseas migration was the primary driver of population gains during this period.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Based on these projections, Wantirna is expected to grow by approximately 610 persons by 2041, representing a total growth of about 1.8% over the 17-year period.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by these projections, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on projected demographic shifts, Wantirna is expected to grow by 610 persons to 2041, recording a total growth of 1.0% over the 17-year period.

 Frequently Asked Questions - Population